seul22lee/ME341_Project_DPC/README.md

 # DPC Policy Training and Implementation Project

 ## 📌 Project Overview
-This project is designed for training and implementing a **Deep Predictive Control (DPC) Policy model**.
+This project is designed for training and implementing a **Differentiable Predictive Control (DPC) Policy model**.
 Specifically, the project provides code for:

 - Defining and training the neural network model (**DPC Policy**).
 - Generating and managing datasets for training.
 - Applying the trained model to real predictive control tasks.

-The project leverages a pre-trained prediction model (**TiDE**) provided directly from Reference [2].
+The project leverages a pre-trained prediction model (**TiDE**) provided directly from Reference [2] in the report.

 ---